w3c/w3c-website-redesign-documentation/_posts/2022-04-07-beta-in-progress.md

 description: As our work comes to a close, we reflect on the past six months and the future of w3.org
 author: "Simon R Jones"
 date: 2022-04-07
+updated: 2022-05-20

 ---

-It's been 22 months since we started work with W3C on the redesign of the iconic w3.org (we kicked things off in March 2020, just as the pandemic started!).
+It's been 2 years since we started work with W3C on the redesign of the iconic w3.org (we kicked things off in March 2020, just as the pandemic started!).
 It's been a privilege working with the talented and experienced team at W3C on a website that has such a valuable mission to develop and promote web standards to help everyone build a better web.